drylikov/Infer_owner/README.md

 # Infer owner

-Infer the owner of a path based on the owner of its nearest existing parent
+Infer the owner of a path based on the owner of its nearest existing parent.

 ## USAGE